braintripping/magic-tree/README.md

 ## Usage with CodeMirror

 The `magic-tree-codemirror` namespaces include work on bracket highlighting and paredit functionality.
 Implementing editor behaviour is hard to do in a general way and so this code is tightly coupled to CodeMirror.
+This code should be considered temporary 'scratch' code that **will not** be maintained indefinitely.

 An example of real-world usage can be found in [Maria](https://github.com/mhuebert/maria), a beginner-friendly ClojureScript REPL.